voostindie/blog/content/about/index.md

 ## Why this blog?

 I'm not on Twitter, or Instagram, or Facebook, or whatever the kids use these days.
 I'm not on any social network.
 I just don't care about them.
-I think that all they are is a big waste of my time.
-There's nothing wrong with that!
-I'm a great fan of wasting my time on things.
-But, I'd rather waste it on things that give me joy.
+I think that they are mostly a waste of my time.
+Don't get me wrong: I'm a great fan of wasting my time on things.
+But, I'd rather waste it on things that actually give me joy.
+Social media does so rarely.

-Like keeping a blog.
+Keeping a blog gives me joy.

 Of course I know nobody is blogging anymore.
 I'm clearly getting old and am out of touch with reality.
 I don't care.
 I'm keeping this blog for me, myself and I in the first place.
 I like fiddling on it.
 I like tweaking it.
-It gives me joy.
+It's fun!
 If some of the content on this blog gives somebody else some joy as well, then all the better.
 If not, also fine!